Skink

-Skinks are lizards belonging to the family Scincidae, a family in the infraorder Scincomorpha.
+Skinks are lizards that comprise all species within the family Scincidae, which is part of the infraorder Scincomorpha.
 With more than 1,500 described species across 100 different taxonomic genera, the family Scincidae is one of the most diverse families of lizards.
 Skinks are characterized by their smaller legs in comparison to typical lizards and are found in different habitats except arctic and subarctic regions.